An Active Dog Is a Well-Behaved Dog

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Training obviously helps with problem behaviors, but it’s not the only way to avoid trouble.
-Dog trainers have long valued the role of exercise in minimizing destructive dog behaviors such as barking, chewing, jumping around like lunatics, being unable to settle down or sleep well, digging, whining, and relentless attention-seeking.
+Dog trainers have long valued the role of exercise in minimizing destructive dog behaviors such as barking, chewing, jumping around, being unable to settle down or sleep well, digging, whining, and relentless attention-seeking.
 Studies show that more exercise was correlated with lower levels of fear, less aggression toward familiar dogs, and reduced excitability.

 In one study, a group of dogs was divided in half; one half worked on formal training while the other half had their exercise increased to two 30-to-45-minute sessions a day.
 After six weeks, the dogs who had additional training showed improvements in both their responsiveness to cues and their problem behaviors.
 The dogs who had extra exercise also exhibited problem behaviors less frequently, although their responsiveness to cues had not improved.
 So, how does exercise affect behavior through physiological means?